D-Garment: Physically Grounded Latent Diffusion for Dynamic Garment Deformations: Experiments

-Figures~\ref{fig:material} and \ref{fig:bodyshape} show example results for extreme parameter values used during training.
+Next, we study the influence of material parameters and body shape in the \our{} outputs.
+Figures~\ref{fig:material} and \ref{fig:bodyshape} show results for extreme parameter values used during training.
 Figure~\ref{fig:material} keeps all inputs constant while only varying a single cloth material parameter at a time.
 Note that each parameter influences the resulting geometry of the dress by subtly changing wrinkling patterns.
 This allows to generate a rich set of results by controlling cloth material.
-Figure~\ref{fig:bodyshape} shows results when keeping all inputs constant while only changing a single parameter of the body shape $\bodyshape$.
-Note that the same dress is draped on very different morphologies, while changing the garment shape.
+Figure~\ref{fig:bodyshape} shows results when keeping all inputs constant while only changing a single parameter of the body shape $\bodyshape$, along the first two principal components.
+Note that the same dress is draped on different morphologies, while adapting its shape.

-\Cref{table:mesh-resolution} shows the versatility of the $uv$ representation across different mesh resolutions.
-We compare the generated 3D results using a low resolution mesh template (5k faces) and its subdivided version (20k faces) using the exact same deformations generated in $uv$-space.
-Note that our model is trained using the low resolution mesh.
-Our model can leverage mesh subdivision at inference time to reduce the curvature error from 9.9 to 5.7.